StackMCP

 }

-You will need a Figma personal access token, which you can generate from your Figma account settings.
+You will need a Figma personal access token from your Figma account settings.

 Context7 MCP -- Documentation That Is Actually Current